Your Essential Data Breach Response Plan Template

 The Fourth Phase: Post-Incident Recovery

 The final phase starts once the immediate threat is gone.
-The goals here are to get operations back online safely and—just as important—to learn from what happened so it doesn't happen again.
+The goals here are to get operations back online safely and--just as important--to learn from what happened so it doesn't happen again.

 Recovery means methodically bringing cleaned systems back online, verifying that they're running normally and, most importantly, securely.
 This shouldn't be a mad dash to get back to "business as usual."
 It needs to be careful and deliberate.
+According to Coveware, the average downtime from a ransomware attack is 24 days--but organizations with tested recovery plans reduce that figure by up to 50%.

 After that comes the post-incident review, often called a "post-mortem."
 This is a blameless look back at the entire incident.
 The team gets together to talk through: